 Provencal Stuffed Vegetables (Légumes Farcis Provençaux)

-Maybe a drizzle of olive oil, maybe nothing at all.
-You cut into one and it gives easily—soft, savory, a little sweet, a little herby.
+Maybe a touch of olive oil, maybe nothing at all.
+You cut into it and it gives easily, soft and full of flavor, a little sweet from the vegetables, a little savory from the filling, herbs running quietly through everything.

 Category, , DifficultyBeginner